zzFluke/linux_files/README_arch_razer_15_2018.md

 3. Follow through the instructions.
 Print a test page from the web interface at the end to make sure it works.

+### External Monitor

+1. After plugging in HDMI, it seems like I need to open the cinnamon display dialog before the screen shows up.

+2. To add task bar to external monitor, right click on current task bar, select "Modify Panel", then "Add panel", then click on the highlighted location on the external monitor.

+   You can copy task bar configuration over by right clicking the original task bar.